Coping with Your Feelings During Advanced Cancer

 You've probably felt a range of feelings during your cancer experience.
-You may have had these feelings at other times in your life, too, but they may be more intense now.
+You may have had these emotions at other times in your life, too, but they may be more intense now.
 There’s no right or wrong way to feel.
 And there is no right or wrong way to react to your feelings.
+Everyone is different.
 Do what is most comfortable and useful for you.

 You can feel a sense of hope, despite your cancer.
-But what you hope for changes with time.
+And what you hope for may change with time.
 If you have been told that remission may not be possible, you can hope for other things.
 These may include comfort, peace, acceptance, and even joy.
 Hoping may give you a sense of purpose.
 This, in itself, may help you feel better.

 To build a sense of hope, set goals to look forward to each day.
 Plan something to get your mind off the cancer.
 Here are some tips from others with advanced stage cancer: